kenesei91/note-taker/README.md

 ![badge](https://img.shields.io/badge/License-mit-red.svg)

-**Node Javascript Challenge
+**Node Javascript Challenge**

 **Version 1.11.0**

 **Professional note-taker challenge activity.**

-The aim of this project is to create an application an application called Note Taker that can be used to write and save notes without the use of browser javascript.
+The aim of this project is to create an application called Note Taker that can be used to write and save notes.
+Users should alos be able to click on the created tasks as well as delete tasks using the garbage icon.

-This project follows the criteria below:
+**This project follows the criteria below:**

 - GIVEN a note-taking application
 - WHEN I open the Note Taker